Blog

 Machine learning models can take a look at what you currently have in stock, how it’s selling, and make predictive assumptions about the future.
 For example, if a certain item sells well during holiday time, this will show up in your data.

-Over time, you’ll be able to see that certain items sell well at certain times, so you can put extra on order and improve your logistics
+Over time, you’ll be able to see that certain items sell well at certain times, so you can put extra on order and improve your logistics.

-For ecommerce: store personalization
+For e-commerce: store personalization

 • what pages they visited